Skip to content

 Is bulging stucco dangerous?

 Yes, it can be.
-Heavy sections of loose stucco can detach and fall, posing a safety hazard.
-It also exposes the wood framing of your home to moisture, which can contribute to rot or moisture-related damage.
+Heavy sections of loose plaster can detach and fall, posing a safety hazard to people and pets below.
+It also exposes the wood framing of your home to moisture, which can contribute to mold and structural wood rot.

 Can I push bulging stucco back into place?

 No. Once the mechanical bond between the stucco and the wire lath is broken, it cannot be simply pushed back or glued.
-The damaged section must be removed and properly rebuilt.
+The damaged section must be removed and properly rebuilt in three coats (scratch, brown, and finish).

 Can I paint over soft or hollow stucco?